Exercise a high degree of caution due to the threat of terrorist attack. Pay attention to your personal security at all times.

 An exit tax is payable at all border crossings except the airports.

-In March 2017, the UK and US governments announced new restrictions on carrying electronic devices for passengers travelling from or through Jordan to the UK and the US.
-See the
+In March 2017, the UK government announced new restrictions on carrying electronic devices for passengers travelling from or through Jordan to the UK.
+More information:

-Hand luggage restrictions at UK airports and/or the
+Hand luggage restrictions at UK airports (UK Government)

 Israel, the Gaza Strip and the West Bank.